-§49-100.6.
-Executive Director - Employees - Actuary - Legal Services - Investment Counselors.
+§11-49-100.6.
+Executive Director - Employees - Acceptance of gifts and gratuities - Actuary - Legal services.

 A. The State Board shall appoint an Executive Director.
 Subject to the policy direction of the State Board, the Executive Director shall be the managing and administrative officer of the System and as such shall have charge of the office, records, and supervision and direction of the employees of the System.